 From Humble Beginnings to a Big Future

-In 2018, the team appeared on a radio show called BulletProof Mindset to share their entrepreneurial journey with the world.
+In 2018, the team appeared on a radio show to share their entrepreneurial journey with the world.
 One of the hosts, Rob Griffin, turned out to be a retired police officer of 12 years.
-After witnessing how immersive and realistic one of their VR demos was, he insisted that the team apply their expertise towards police training to help improve officer judgment in high-risk situations.
+After witnessing how immersive and realistic one of their VR demos was, he insisted that the team apply their expertise towards police training to help improve officer judgment and response times in high-risk situations.

-Excited by the potential to positively impact public safety, the team began their shift into law enforcement.
+Excited by the potential to positively impact public safety, the team shifted their focus to law enforcement.
 And thus, SURVIVR was born.

 Today, we are proud to be working with a number of police departments in Texas, as well as the U.S. Air Force.